royalnationscup/royalnationscup.github.io/README.md

 }
 ```

-A refresh button can be shown using `refresh=true` as url parameter

 ## Team pages
 The team pages are also fetching data from [npoint.io](https://www.npoint.io).
 To fetch from a specific endpoint add a `npoint` url parameter with the value of the npoint id.
 Also required is a flag id to identify the team.
 Add eg. `id=GER` as a parameter to fetch the German team.